-There’s kind of a consensus idea in the coffee world that Arabica is the “good one” and Robusta, which is a “sister” species is the “lesser half.”
+There’s kind of a consensus idea in the coffee world that Arabica is the “good one” and Robusta, which is a “sister” species, is the “lesser half.”

-Marketing supports this idea over the years.
+Marketing has supported this idea over the years.

 That’s how you knew what good coffee was.